eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/user-guide/README.md

 This dynamic UI implementation allows the flexibillity to support and manage multiple submodels in single SDE application and also eliminates the need of hard coded react components for the individual submodels.

-There are 3 data providing options in SDE i.e. CSV Upload, Tabular Upload and JSON upload.
+There are 2 data providing options in SDE i.e. CSV Upload and Manual entry.
-The top level Select submodel dropdown will be common for all of 3 tabs i.e. Upload File, Table, JSON.
+The top level Select submodel dropdown will be common for all of 2 tabs i.e. Upload File, Manual entry.
 Based on the selected submodel user can download the respective CSV sample and template.

 This Create Data page combines all the Data provider options like